 - User re-enters password (mandatory)

-- The User clicks submit (once form is submitted, email is sent to user to confirm address, after that confirmation happens the user can now login using the email and password they listed in the form)
+- The User clicks submit (once the form is submitted, a confirmation email is sent to the user, after that confirmation happens the user can now login using the email and password they listed in the form)

 It’s Worth Putting in The Effort Now